oframe/ogl/README.md

  - Texture.js
  - RenderTarget.js

-Any extra layers of abstraction will be included as extras, and not part of the core.
+Any additional layers of abstraction will be included as **Extras**, and not part of the core as to reduce bloat.

-These extra classes are still a work-in-progress as examples are developed, but ideally will include:
+Below is an **Extras** wish-list, and is still a work-in-progress as examples are developed.
  - [x] Plane.js
  - [x] Cube.js
  - [x] Sphere.js